CITY OF FIRCREST-NOTICE OF ENVIRONMENTAL DETERMINATION | Tacoma Daily Index

 NOTICE OF ENVIRONMENTAL DETERMINATION

-NOTICE IS HEREBY GIVEN that, in accordance with WAC 197-11-340, the City of Fircrest issued an Environmental Determination of Non-Significance (DNS) on July 27, 2021 for the annual update of the City’s 6-Year Transportation Improvement Program.
+NOTICE IS HEREBY GIVEN that, in accordance with WAC 197-11-340, the City of Fircrest issued an Environmental Determination of Non-Significance (DNS) on July 28, 2021 for the 2021 Comprehensive Water System Plan.
 The City has determined that the proposal does not have a probable significant adverse impact on the environment.
 An environmental impact statement (EIS) is not required for the proposal under RCW 43.21C.030(2)(c).
 This information is available on the website: www.cityoffircrest.net/applications.
-The deadline for submitting written comments on, or an appeal of, the SEPA determination is Monday, August 9, 2021 at 5:00PM.
-Written comment may be sent to: Planning/Building Department, 115 Ramsdell Street, Fircrest, WA 98466; phone: 253.564.8902; email: planning@cityoffircrest.net.
+The deadline for submitting written comments on, or an appeal of, the SEPA determination is Tuesday, August 10, 2021 at 5:00PM.
+Written comment may be sent to: City of Fircrest, 115 Ramsdell Street, Fircrest, WA 98466; phone: 253.564.8902; email: planning@cityoffircrest.net.

 /S/ Angelie Stahlnecker